Home Equity Access Scheme

-- if eligible for service pension or income support supplement complete the form Pension Loans Application
+- if eligible for service pension or income support supplement complete form D2662 Home Equity Access Scheme Loan Application

-- if applying for a loan as a person entitled to age pension from DVA complete one of these Centrelink forms:
+- if applying for a loan as a person entitled to age pension from DVA complete one of the following Centrelink forms:

 - if single, use the Home Equity Access Scheme single application form (SA496)